Get

 Many of these vaccines are now made in a different manner, to not contain adjuvants, and most vaccines in cats are also now given in specific locations of the body—so that if one of these cancers occurs, the vaccine that may have played a role can be identified.

 Some common side effects of vaccines in cats include lethargy, vomiting, and diarrhea.
 Cats rarely develop anaphylaxis, or life-threatening allergic reactions to vaccines, facial swelling, and hives, the same way many other species are prone to developing.
-If your cat does experience any reactions to a vaccine, report it to your vet, as the way your cat is vaccinated may need to be adjusted moving forward.
+If your cat does experience any reactions to a vaccine, report it to a vet, as the way your cat is vaccinated may need to be adjusted moving forward.

 How are vaccines given?